Fuji Mountain Guides

 Is off season climbing on Mt.
 Fuji allowed?

-Between late October and the middle of June, off season climbing requires the knowledge and use of winter climbing skills and techniques.
+Between late October and the middle of June, off-season climbing requires the knowledge and use of winter climbing skills and techniques.
 Especially between November and April, the winds and ice on Mt.
 Fuji can make for an extremely difficult climb and should not be attempted by novice climbers.

 What sort of conditions can I expect to see on Mt.
 Fuji during the off season?

 From late April through late June, there will still be snow on the trails leading up to the summit of Mt.
 Fuji.
-The risk of avalanches still exist and crampons/ice axes are necessary for a safe climb.
+The risk of avalanches still exists and crampons/ice axes are necessary for a safe climb.

 Do I need a permit to climb Mt.
 Fuji during the off season?